hamidehalaee/hamidehalaee/README.md

 <br><br>
 <h2> About Me:</h2>
 <br>
 Self-motivated 2 years experienced software engineer with a strong interest in contributing open source projects.
-Eager to explore in unknown fields, and develop useful products, and frameworks.
-Believer of "Programs must be written for people to read, and only incidentally for machines to execute|, and "Eliminate, Simplify, Automate And Delegate"<br><br>
+Eager to explore in unknown fields, and develop useful products, and frameworks.<br><br>